+This year the roof has been taken off, felt and battens replaced and tiles returned with new ones added where needed.
 The loft spans the length of the bungalow and is currently used for storage, however, with the relevant consents it could be converted into living accommodation creating a substantial chalet style bungalow..

 Although the property has been well maintained over the years and has that 'loving homely feeling', there is still the opportunity/scope to make improvements/extend to bring the property in to the modern day.

 OUTSIDE The property is approached by a tarmacked sweeping driveway which leads right round the property to the double garage at the rear.
-There is a large potting shed to the side of the property which could be converted into a utility is needed.
+There is a large potting shed to the side of the property which could be converted into a utility if needed.
 There is also an outside WC.

 The gardens are mainly laid to lawn with mature shrub/hedge and tree borders.
 There is a pond and to the front of the house is a large south-facing patio/seating/dining area.